aspose-cells/Aspose.Cells-Products/cells/net/conversion/html-to-fods/_index.md

 {{< /blocks/products/pf/agp/feature-section >}}

-{{% cells-convert title="Free App and Sample Code to Convert HTML to FODS" formats=pdf;xls;xlsx;docx;pptx;xlsm;xlsb;xlt;ods;ots;csv;tsv;html;jpg;bmp;png;webp;svg;tiff;xps;mhtml;md;json;xml;zip;sql;txt;et InputFormat=html outformat=fods IsLandingPage=true %}}
+{{% cells-convert title="Free App and Sample Code to Convert HTML to FODS" formats=pdf;xls;xlsx;docx;pptx;xlsm;xlsb;xlt;ods;ots;csv;tsv;html;jpg;bmp;png;webp;svg;tiff;xps;mhtml;md;json;xml;zip;sql;txt;et;dif;emf;fods;gif;sxc;xlam;xltm;xltx InputFormat=html outformat=fods IsLandingPage=true %}}

 <!-- aboutfile Starts -->

     {{% blocks/products/pf/agp/content h2="" %}}

- An Excel Spreadsheet Programming Library capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files. .NET Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS and more, thus making it a perfect choice to exchange documents in industry-standard formats.
+ An Excel Spreadsheet Programming Library capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files. .NET Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS, CSV, SVG, JSON, WORD, PPT and more, thus making it a perfect choice to exchange documents in industry-standard formats.

     {{% /blocks/products/pf/agp/content %}}

     {{< blocks/products/pf/agp/about-file-section >}}

         {{< blocks/products/pf/agp/about-file-text fileFormat="HTML" readMoreLink="https://docs.fileformat.com/web/html/" >}}
+HTML (Hyper Text Markup Language) is the extension for web pages created for display in browsers.
+Known as language of the web, HTML has evolved with requirements of new information requirements to be displayed as part of web pages.
+The latest variant is known as HTML 5 that gives a lot of flexibility for working with the language.
+HTML pages are either received from server, where these are hosted, or can be loaded from local system as well.
+Each HTML page is made up of HTML elements such as forms, text, images, animations, links, etc. These elements are represented by tags and several others where each tag has start and end.
+It can also embed applications written in scripting languages such as JavaScript and Style Sheets (CSS) for overall layout representation.
         {{< /blocks/products/pf/agp/about-file-text >}}

         {{< blocks/products/pf/agp/about-file-text fileFormat="FODS" readMoreLink="https://docs.fileformat.com/spreadsheet/fods/" >}}
+A file with .fods extension is a type of OpenDocument Spreadsheet document format that stores data in rows and columns.
+The format is specified as part of ODF 1.2 specifications published and maintained by OASIS.
+FODS files cannot be opened with Excel, another Spreadsheet software application by Microsoft.
+FODS files can be saved as ODS using LibreOffice and can be converted to other formats such as XLS and XLSX.
         {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}